Seeking CPAP Alternatives

-A continuous positive airway pressure (CPAP) mask is known as the most common treatment for obstructive sleep apnea.
-It draws in air and pressurizes it to deliver an adequate amount of humidified air through your lungs to clear the obstruction that’s stopping your breathing.
+The most common treatment for obstructive sleep apnea (OSA) is the continuous positive airway pressure (CPAP) treatment.
+The machine draws in air and pressurizes it to deliver a sufficient amount of humidified air through your lungs to clear the obstruction that’s stopping your breathing.

-CPAP are an ideal treatment for many sleep apnea sufferers, yet others dislike using them at all.
-In fact, as many as 4 in 5 people do not use their CPAP machines for the recommended amount of time.
+CPAP is an effective treatment for many sleep apnea sufferers, yet many dislike using them.
+In fact, 4 in 5 people don’t use their CPAP machines for the recommended amount of time.
 Most patients find the mask and air pressure uncomfortable, noisy, and bulky, resulting in stopping their treatment altogether.

 Other Alternatives to CPAP

 Alleviating your symptoms of sleep apnea can often come down to lifestyle choices.
-Even if you’re being treated with a CPAP or an oral device, making certain changes can minimize the effects of sleep apnea even further.
+Even if you’re being treated for sleep apnea, making certain changes can minimize the effects of sleep apnea even further.

-Additional ways you can reduce your sleep apnea symptoms include:
+There are additional ways you can reduce your sleep apnea symptoms:

-- Positional Therapy: Depending on the type and source of sleep apnea, training yourself to sleep on your side can help.
-There are also throat exercises you can practice to help to tone the muscles along your airway passage.
+- Positional therapy: Sleeping on your back can worsen your sleep apnea, training yourself to sleep on your side can help.
+There are also throat exercises you can practice to help tone the muscles along your airway passage.

 - Surgery: A number of surgeries are also available, including nasal surgery, adenoidectomies, maxillomandibular advancement surgery, and tracheostomy.